 Olive varietals, the location of origin, climate and harvesting conditions all influence an EVOO's flavor profile.
 Authentic EVOO—by definition—has an acidity level of less than 0.8%.
 However, it can be preferable for an EVOO to be lower than 0.5% at the time of bottling.
 The lower the acidity, the longer the oil retains its freshness – maintaining both its flavor and beneficial properties.

-Other grades of olive oil have had defects requiring refinement with heat or chemicals.
+Other grades of olive oil are made from olives with defects, requiring refinement with heat or chemicals.
 These lesser olive oils have neither the flavor nor the nutritional value of EVOO's health-giving polyphenols.
 They are often euphemistically labeled "Virgin", "Light", or "Pure" – descriptions which have no real meaning when it comes to freshness or quality.

-So – how can you be sure you're getting the real thing?
+So, how can you be sure you're getting the real thing?
 Authentic EVOO will be labeled with a harvest date – not just an expiration.
 It will be certified by a trusted 3rd-party reviewer, such as Bureau Veritas.
-And it will arrive packed with the rich, unmistakable flavor of freshness which cannot be faked.
-Check out the video below, and you'll begin to taste the difference.
+And it will arrive packed with the rich, unmistakable flavor of freshness - which cannot be faked!